dzorlu/distributed-training/parallelization/fsdp/README.md

 **ZeRO-2**: Optimizer states + gradients sharded - gradients stored in sharded form for memory savings
 **Communication**: Identical for both (reduce_scatter more applicable for ZeRO-2 where gradients are actually sharded)

-Zero stage 1 is free (in the bandwith limitedregime) memory wins. communication cost is still 2x params (receive one and pass one) for each GPU.
+Zero stage 1 is free (in the bandwidth limited regime) memory wins.
+Communication cost is still 2x params (receive one and pass one) for each GPU.

 ```python
 # ZeRO-1/ZeRO-2 Training Step with 3 GPUs